TempleRAIL/tu_thesis_template/README.md

-# Temple University Doctoral Dissertation Template 2024
+# Temple University Doctoral Dissertation Latex Template 2024

-Since Temple University Graduate School only provides LaTeX templates that are more than 10 years old, I created an updated version based on the 2024 [Dissertation and Thesis
+Since Temple University Graduate School only provides a LaTeX template that is more than 10 years old, I created an updated version based on the 2024 [Dissertation and Thesis
    Handbook](https://grad.temple.edu/resources/dissertation-thesis-handbook).
 A complete dissertation template demonstration can be viewed in my doctoral dissertation: [Robot Navigation in Crowded Dynamic Scenes](https://scholarshare.temple.edu/bitstream/handle/20.500.12613/10624/Xie_temple_0225E_15813.pdf?sequence=1&isAllowed=y).